 Tachinid Fly larvae are efficient pest controllers for certain moth species.
-This particular species parasitizes some tiger moth and skipper species.
-Because of this diet in the larval stage, some species of Tachinid Flies have been deliberately imported from other areas to control destructive moth populations.
+This particular species parasitizes some tiger moth and also some skipper species.
+Because of this particular diet in their larval stage, some species of Tachinid Flies have been deliberately imported from other areas to control destructive moth populations here in North America.

-A female Tachinid Fly will one or two fertilized eggs on or near a moth caterpillar.
-The caterpillar can inadvertently eat the eggs as it chews on the leaf the eggs were laid on.
-The larva may also latch on to a passing caterpillar and eat into its body.
-A larva will then feed on the caterpillar's internal parts until the caterpillar dies.
-The fly larva will move to the ground where it will dig a hole to pupate in.
+A female Tachinid Fly will lay one or two fertilized eggs on, or near, a moth caterpillar.
+The caterpillar may even inadvertently eat the eggs as it chews through a leaf that the eggs were laid on.
+The larvae may also latch on to a passing caterpillar and promptly eat a hole into its body.
+A larva will slowly feeds on the caterpillar's internal parts.
+Once the fly larva is mostly developed, it will consume the caterpillar's most necessary organs and the caterpillar dies.
+The fly larva will exit its dead host and move to the ground where it will dig a hole to pupate in.
 Flying adults emerge from the ground.
-Adults drink nectar.
+The spiky, hairy adults drink nectar.

 This particular species of Tachinid Fly can be found on flowers, in fields, parks or gardens during the summer and autumn.